Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

 The main entrance of the The County Hospital is located in Stonebow Road.
 The maps below show where the hospital is situated, along with locations of the main departments and wards.

-Parking for bicycles
+Cycling and parking for bicycles

 Cycle racks are available in car park two at Hereford County Hospital (turn left at the mini roundabout on entry to the site from Stonebow Road).
 These cycle racks are attached to the front of the brown metal clad building, which is over looked by the Parking Hut for additional security.